hazelcast/hazelcast/hazelcast-documentation/src/CPlusClient.md

 Sample script to build with static library:

-`g++ main.cpp -pthread -I./external/include -I./hazelcast/include ./hazelcast/lib libHazelcastClientStatic_64.a ./external/lib/libz.a ./external/lib/libboost_thread.a ./external/lib/libboost_system.a ./external/lib/libboost_date_time.a ./external/lib/libboost_chrono.a ./external/libboost_atomic.a`
+`g++ main.cpp -pthread -I./external/include -I./hazelcast/include ./hazelcast/lib/libHazelcastClientStatic_64.a ./external/lib/libz.a`

 Sample script to build with shared library:

-`g++ main.cpp -lpthread -Wl,–no-as-needed -lrt -I./external/include -I./hazelcast/include -L./hazelcast/lib -lHazelcastClientShared_64 ./external/lib/libz.a ./external/lib/libboost_thread.a ./external/lib/libboost_system.a ./external/lib/libboost_date_time.a ./external/lib/libboost_chrono.a ./external/lib/libboost_atomic.a`
+`g++ main.cpp -lpthread -Wl,–no-as-needed -lrt -I./external/include -I./hazelcast/include -L./hazelcast/lib -lHazelcastClientShared_64 ./external/lib/libz.a`

 ##### Mac
 For Mac, there is only one distribution which is 64 bit.

 Sample script to build with static library:

-`g++ main.cpp -I./external/include -I./hazelcast/include ./hazelcast/lib libHazelcastClientStatic_64.a ./external/lib/libz.a ./external/lib libboost_thread.a ./external/lib/libboost_system.a ./external/lib libboost_exception.a ./external/lib/libboost_date_time.a ./external/lib libboost_chrono.a ./external/lib/libboost_atomic.a`
+`g++ main.cpp -I./external/include -I./hazelcast/include ./hazelcast/lib/libHazelcastClientStatic_64.a ./external/lib/darwin/libz.a`

 Sample script to build with shared library:

-`g++ main.cpp -I./external/include -I./hazelcast/include -L./hazelcast/lib -lHazelcastClientShared_64 ./external/lib/libz.a ./external/lib libboost_thread.a ./external/lib/libboost_system.a ./external/lib libboost_exception.a ./external/lib/libboost_date_time.a ./external/lib libboost_chrono.a ./external/lib/libboost_atomic.a`
+`g++ main.cpp -I./external/include -I./hazelcast/include -L./hazelcast/lib -lHazelcastClientShared_64 ./external/lib/darwin/libz.a`

 ##### Windows
 For Windows, there are two distributions; 32 bit and 64 bit.
+Current release have only Visual Studio 2010 compatible libraries.
+For others, please contact with [support@hazelcast.com](support@hazelcast.com).

 #### Code Examples
 A Hazelcast node should be running to make below sample codes work.